Time-Value-Object

 • Meditation with Yoga improves mood, memory, and decreased perceptions of pain.

-• Be Your Buddha, Explore the science behind the mystical world of Himalaya Adi-Yog which teaches this possibility that a human being need not be contained in the defined limitations.
+• Practice Sadhana to Be Your Buddha, Explore the science behind the mystical world of Himalaya Adi-Yog which teaches this possibility that a human being need not be contained in the defined limitations.

 Our Practitioners